Inversion of Control

 So same class, doing the same thing but this time we are not passing in anything via he constructor, we are just newing up the instance of our dependency inside the constructor.
 I know lots of people do this as its a simple way to stop having to have complex constructors and just to be able to atomically use their class without worrying about passing lots of external stuff in.
 However this approach here is fraught with problems, so lets quickly go over some of the issues you will face in this second example:

-• You cannot change the implementation of ISomeDependency being used
+- You cannot change the implementation of

-• You will struggle to test this class in isolation because you cannot mock the dependencies of it
+being used - You will struggle to test this class in isolation because you cannot mock the dependencies of it

-• If you were to roll out a new default implementation of ISomeDependency you would have to change this source code
+- If you were to roll out a new default implementation of

-So taking a look again at the original example we can see that because we pass in our ISomeDependency we no longer have any of the above problems.
+we no longer have any of the above problems.
 Something so simple as just passing in a dependency rather than creating it yourself can be one of the largest steps taken towards a better design, and this approach is often referred to as the Hollywood Principle because of the "Don't call us, we'll call you" approach.

 Why is this important?